Solomoriah/PollyReports/docs/docs.rst

     be started at the indicated time.
 Neither apply to detail bands, page headers, or page footers, and newpageafter also does not apply to the report footer.

+    *hidden* is a logical variable that determines whether or not the Band will be added to the canvas (i.e. printed).
+This parameter is used when functions need to be called during Band.generate() but the results should not appear on the page.

+    *getrows* is a function which accepts the current data source row as a parameter and returns a sequence of row-like objects.
+It is evaluated only for Bands that are part of another Band's additionalbands list.
+See additionalbands, above, for an explanation of how this is used.

     **Methods** and **Attributes**